ALL KIDS DESERVE SAFE ROUTES TO SCHOOL

 - Top Scoring Infrastructure Application - 2014 City of Littleton

-- Top Scoring Non-Infrastructure Application - 2014 City of Gunnison
+- Top Scoring Non-Infrastructure Application - 2015 Town of Buena Vista

 Image credit of artist Anthony Bejarano.